Stanford Samuels Jr.: Second stint with Blue Bombers

 Samuels re-signed with the Blue Bombers on July 20, 2008.
 He led Winnipeg in fumble recoveries and finished second on the team in interceptions.
 He was released on February 6, 2009.

 Montreal Alouettes

 Samuels signed with the Montreal Alouettes on February 24, 2009.

 On July 20, 2010, Samuels was released by the Alouettes.

 Coaching career

 Samuels began his coaching career in 2019 at his alma mater as a defensive assistant under Willie Taggart.
 In 2020 he went with Taggart to Florida Atlantic and became the team’s cornerbacks coach.

 Personal

 Throughout his CFL career, Samuels has lashed out against management, having called former Blue Bombers general manager Brendan Taman a "snake" and then getting into a heated argument with former Eskimos head coach Danny Maciocia, following the release of Ron Warner.
 He was born in Miami, Florida and attended Florida State University.
 While there, he majored in social sciences and was a teammate of Michael Boulware and Darnell Dockett.
-He also has a son named Stanford Samuels III.
+He also has a son named Stanford Samuels III and another named Semaj Samuels.